Obed-Edom: Obed-Edom in 2 Chronicles

 2 Chronicles 25 relates events that it claims occurred during the reign of king Jehoash of Israel and Amaziah of Judah.
 They reigned at the same time around approximately 800-775 BCE.
 This is at least one or two centuries after the period when David would have reigned (somewhere in the range of 1050-925 BCE).
 The chapter relates that Jehoash attacked Amaziah, and came to Jerusalem, "And [he took] all the gold and silver, and all the vessels that were found in the house of God with Obed-edom, and the treasures of the king's house, the hostages also, and returned to Samaria" (25:24).

-Scholarly Views
+Scholarly views

 Several scholars have noted the existence of uncertainties and disagreements about the Obed-Edom passages.
 However, most scholars agree that in the name "Obed-Edom the Gittite," (as he is called in 2 Samuel 6 and 1 Chronicles 13) the term "Gittite" refers originally to a Philistine (and therefore a non-Israelite man).
 However, in Chronicles "Obed-edom is assigned a levitical pedigree," that is, is described as a Levite, an Israelite member of the tribe entrusted with holy responsibilities.
 This description as a Levite is "usually regarded as the Chronicler's own interpretation."
 As a result of these differing interpretations, several scholars have proposed that the Chronicler has altered the original description of a Philistine Obed-edom in order to make the character a Levite.
+Conservative scholars point out that "Gittite" refers simply to the town of Gath, not to the nationality of the individual.
+David had recently been given sanctuary in Gath by Achish, king of Gath (1 Samuel 27:3), and yet it would be erroneous to conclude that David was somehow therefore a Philistine.
+Moreover, Gath was one of the originally deeded Levitical cities, given to the Kohathites (Joshua 21:24), from whose family Obed-Edom was descended.
+Therefore, his residence in this contested city is not surprising.